csaude/openmrs-module-mpi/README.md

 ### Assumptions
 * You have a running instance of OpenCR
-* You have created a client certificate for this OpenMRS instance which will be required to communicate with OpenCR.
+* You have created a client certificate for the OpenMRS instance(Central) where the module will be deployed, the certificate will be required to communicate with OpenCR.

 ### Build and Install
 The MPI module depends on the [debezium module](https://github.com/FriendsInGlobalHealth/openmrs-module-debezium.git)